PATIAT/eatsafe_bewell/TESTING.md

 - The form input fields on both forms, including validation have been tested and have been verified as working correctly and as expected.
 - The buttons on both forms have been tested and have been verified as working correctly and as expected.
+- Access to these pages is restricted to users who are logged in, this was tested and I was presented with a flash message and redirected to the login screen.

 ## Delete Report Page

 <h2 align="left"><img src="static/testing/images/testing-delete-report.png" width="800"></h2>

 - The buttons have been tested and have been verified as working correctly and as expected.
+- I have attempted to access a delete report page logged in as a user different from the user who reported the issue and I was presented with a flash message and redirected to the login page as expected.

 ## Manage Categories Page